 Field Description Name The Web Session name.
 Enter a unique name.
 Up to 64 characters, including special characters and spaces, are allowed.
-Cookie Domain The valid domain where the cookie is stored.
-Enter a valid domain for the cookie.
-For example, corp.yourcompany.com.
-If you set the Cookie Domain, all of your web resources must reside within that domain.
-If you do not set the Cookie Domain, the PA Token is recreated for each host domain where you access applications.
 Cookie Type The type of token you want to create.
 An Encrypted JWT token uses authenticated encryption to simultaneously provide confidentiality, integrity, and authenticity of the PA Token.
 A Signed JWT token uses asymmetric cryptography with a private/public key pairing to verify the signed message and to confirm that the message was not modified during transit.
 Signed JWT is the default setting.
 Changing this setting may affect existing ongoing sessions, forcing the user to re-authenticate to access protected resources.
 Audience Defines who the PA Token is applicable to and is represented as a short, unique identifier.
 Enter a unique identifier between 1 and 32 characters.
 Requests are rejected that contain a PA Token with an audience that differs from what is configured in the Web Session associated with the target application.
 Changing this setting may affect existing ongoing sessions, forcing the user to re-authenticate to access protected resources.
 OpenID Connect Login Type Defines how the user's identity is verified based on authentication performed by an OpenID Provider and how additional profile claims are obtained.
 Three login profiles are supported: Code and POST , and x_post .
 Select a login profile.
 Code A standard OpenID Connect login flow that provides confidentiality for sensitive user claims.
-In this profile the relying party (PingAccess) makes multiple back-channel requests in order to exchange an authorization code for an ID Token and then exchange an access token for additional profile claims from the UserInfo endpoint at the provider (PingFederate).
+In this profile the relying party (PingAccess) makes multiple back- channel requests in order to exchange an authorization code for an ID Token and then exchange an access token for additional profile claims from the UserInfo endpoint at the provider (PingFederate).
 This login type is recommended for maximum security and standards interoperability.
+POST A login flow that uses the form_post response mode.
+This flow follows the OAuth 2.0 Form Post Response Mode draft specification.
+This option requires PingFederate 7.3.